Q&A: Dr John Goldstone

 "We didn't want the patients to get the feeling of being trapped in some technological cave, cut off from the rest of the world.
 This made access to natural light very important."

-So you can decide the priorities, within cert in parameters?
+So you can decide the priorities, within certain parameters?

 Yes, we can.
 One of our major aims was to precisely control the physical environment around the patient, so every patient is in a separate room, in which we have installed very sophisticated lighting, temperature and air flow controls.
 At the same time, we didn’t want the patients to get the feeling of being trapped in some technological cave, cut off from the rest of the world.
 This made access to natural light very important, so all of our rooms have an external wall, allowing the patient to see outside.
 The longest I have treated a person in intensive care has been two years, and the presence of natural light, with the patient being able to see the transition from day to night, can be really important.